dougpowers/vim-mapper/README.md

 ## 📋 Basic VimMapper Usage
 VimMapper presents a simple interface.
 All new sheets will start with a single tab and a single node named "Root".
 Subsequent nodes will connect back to this root node.

+### Navigation
 VimMapper starts in Sheet mode.
 Keys pressed in this mode will navigate and manipulate whole nodes or node trees.
 The sheet can be panned by pressing `h`, `j`, `k`, or `l`.
 Holding `Shift` while pressing these will pan by a larger amount. `Ctrl-k` and `Ctrl-j` will zoom the sheet in or out.

 The current active node is outlined in blue.
 The current targeted child node is outlined in light red.
 Press the `n` key to cycle target clockwise or `N` to cycle counter-clockwise.
 Press `Enter` to activate the targeted node.

 Create a child to the active node by pressing `O`.
 To create and activate a child as well as switch to Insert mode, press `o`.

+To cut a node and its ancestors, press `d`.
+A confirmation dialog will be displayed if more than one node is to be removed.
+All cut nodes are automatically copied ("yanked") and can be pasted elsewhere if desired using `p`.

+### Editing Nodes
 To edit the active node, press `c` to enter Edit mode.
 This is analogous to vim's Normal mode.
 Common vim bindings to navigate and edit text are available in this mode.

 When in Edit mode, press `i` or `a` to enter Insert mode.
 Press `I` or `A` to enter Insert mode and place the caret at the beginning or end of the text, respectively.

-To cut a node and its ancestors, press `d`.
-A confirmation dialog will be displayed if more than one node is to be removed.
-All cut nodes are automatically copied ("yanked") and can be pasted elsewhere if desired using `p`.

 For a full list of keybindings, please see [Keybindings](#keybindings).